lablup/backend.ai-docs-webui/docs/vfolder/vfolder.rst

 ..    :width: 400
 ..    :align: center
 ..    :alt: XFS quota setting

 ..
-For more information on the per-folder quota on XFS, please refer to the
-.. following docs:

-.. - `XFS Filesystem Backends Guide in GPU Platform Storage Proxy <https://github.com/lablup/backend.ai-storage-proxy#xfs>`_
-.. - `Per-folder quota for XFS <https://blog.lablup.com/posts/2022/01/21/xfs-directory-quota>`_

-..
 You can also see the current usage and capacity of a data folder in information dialog.